temporalio/documentation/docs-src/php/how-to-spawn-a-workflow-execution-in-php.md

 id: how-to-spawn-a-workflow-execution-in-php
 title: How to spawn a Workflow Execution in PHP
 sidebar_label: Workflow Execution
-description: Use the `Temporal\Client\WorkflowClient` to start a workflow both synchronously and asynchronously.
+description: Use the `Temporal\Client\WorkflowClient` to start a Workflow both synchronously and asynchronously.
 tags:
   - developer-guide
   - php
 ---

 Workflows can be started both synchronously and asynchronously.
-You can use typed or untyped workflows stubs available via `Temporal\Client\WorkflowClient`.
-To create workflow client:
+You can use typed or untyped Workflows stubs available via `Temporal\Client\WorkflowClient`.
+To create Workflow Client:

 ```php
 use Temporal\Client\GRPC\ServiceClient;